 The Tower and Surrounding Cards

-To guide your interpretations, take a look at the table below.
-It provides a helpful framework for understanding The Tower card in different spread positions:
+Take a look at the table below.
+It provides upright and reversed interpretations of The Tower card in three main spread positions.

 Spread PositionUpright MeaningReversed MeaningKey Questions to Ask